Product managers

 Starter

-For solo PMs and product owners who want live AI execution plus the full workflow library without team overhead.
+For individual operators who want live AI execution, reusable templates, and the full workflow library without team overhead.

 Individual PMs, POs, consultants, and operators validating one workflow at a time.